 Actors Caroline Langrishe and Adrian Lukis bring to life some of Jane Austen’s most memorable characters by performing a series of duologues and passages from the books.
-They are accompanied by vocalists and musicians, including harpist Camilla Pay and soprano Rosie Lomas, performing 18th-century and regency-era music that would have been heard in Austen’s own household.
+They are accompanied by vocalists and musicians, including harpist Mary Ried and soprano Rosie Lomas, performing 18th-century and regency-era music that would have been heard in Austen’s own household.

 Langrishe and Lukis take on characters including the comically absurd Dashwoods, the passionate Wentworth and Anne, and the notorious Mr Wickham.
 They perform passages from Pride and Prejudice, Mansfield Park, Northanger Abbey, Sense and Sensibility and Persuasion.
 The show has already performed to sell-out audiences in Bath, Brighton and at Godmersham Park, the former home of Austen’s brother Edward Austen Knight.